Introduction/Executive Summary

 Procurement will support Locality Partnerships by providing procurement advice to community partners and delivering Community Benefits that are aligned to support Local Area initiatives.
 This is facilitated via the Council’s Community Benefit Forum and its stakeholder forums such as the Community Learning & Development Planning Group.

-Include a statement on the Council’s general policy on payment of a living wage - to persons involved in producing, providing or constructing the subject matter of regulated procurements, and required actions in line with the Public Sector Equality Duty.
+Payment of a living wage - to persons involved in producing, providing or constructing the subject matter of regulated procurements, and required actions in line with the Public Sector Equality Duty

 The Council will continue to promote the Accredited Living Wage Provider success.